Six Phase Soil Heating

 Questions remain about how quickly soil should be heated.
 When heating is sufficient to dry the soil, electrical conduction stops because dry soil is more resistive to electricity.
 Water can be added to maintain conduction.

-A potential explosion hazard exists from concentrated fumes released from the vacuum unit.
+A potential explosive hazard exists from concentrated fumes released from the vacuum unit.

 Applicability